ScreenStaring/shopify-dev-tools/README.md

     COMMANDS:
-       useragent, ua  Info about the web browser used to place the order help, h        Shows a list of commands or help for one command
+       useragent, ua  Info about the web browser used to place the order ls             List the shop's orders or the orders given by the specified IDs help, h        Shows a list of commands or help for one command

     OPTIONS: